xujustinj/Extended-Essay/README.md

  1. Noting that the program was meant to be used only by its creator, error handling was unimplemented.
  2. There is constant typecasting between int and long types, for which I could not seem to decide on which one to use.
  3. It takes a 4000 word essay to explain how some of the lines work.
- 4. I commit the ultimate sin of using "w" in variable names to represent lowercase omega.
+ 4. I commit the ultimate sin of using "w" in variable names to represent lowercase omega (ω).
  5. Some lines must be broken 3 times to fit in 80 characters.
  6. The comments are either missing or dastardly unhelpful.
  7. It uses inefficient algorithms whenever the efficient one is too long to write.
- 8. It's nested ifs and fors and whiles all the way down.
+ 8. Nested ifs and fors and whiles all the way down.
  9. Some of the loops are non-terminating if you're not careful with your input.
 10. The past me who created this had no awareness of function abstraction or object-oriented programming.
 11. The style was inconsistent before I tried to clean it up, not to mention after.